2009–10 Tottenham Hotspur F.C. season: Transfers

 Tottenham began their pre-season schedule on 15 July 2009 with an away trip to St. James Park to face Exeter City.
-Tottenham won the encounter 3–0 against their League One opponents, A first-half goal from Jamie O'Hara set Spurs on their way before two goals in ten minutes from Aaron Lennon and Darren Bent ensured Tottenham's pre-season began with a winning start.
-Two days later, Tottenham took a southwest trip by facing both Harry Redknapp and Kevin Bond's former club, AFC Bournemouth, Tottenham replicated their result by running out 3–0 winners.
+Tottenham won the encounter 3–0 against their League One opponents.
+A first-half goal from Jamie O'Hara set Spurs on their way before two goals in ten minutes from Aaron Lennon and Darren Bent ensured Tottenham's pre-season began with a winning start.
+Two days later, Tottenham took a southwest trip by facing both Harry Redknapp and Kevin Bond's former club, AFC Bournemouth.
+Tottenham replicated their result by running out 3–0 winners.
 Robbie Keane got his first goal of the pre-season campaign halfway through the first half, followed by a goal from Jermain Defoe, returning to his former club with whom he had a successful loan period in the 2000–01 season.
 The game was rounded off by a goal from Wilson Palacios, scoring his first-ever goal in English football.

 Tottenham continued their pre-season by facing newly promoted Championship side Peterborough United at the London Road.
 Spurs ended the match having won 4–0 with goals scored by Darren Bent, Jermain Defoe, Luka Modrić and Roman Pavlyuchenko, taking their tally to ten goals scored in three games and zero conceded.

-Beginning in late July, Spurs participated in the inaugural Wembley Cup.
-They began the tournament by facing off against Barcelona.
-Barcelona fielded a changed team, featuring a number of young players, Barcelona had the better of the first half, taking the lead through forward Bojan.
+Beginning in late July, Spurs participated in the Wembley Cup.
+They began the tournament by facing off against Barcelona who were being managed by Pep Guardiola.
+Barcelona fielded a changed team, featuring several young players, Barcelona had the better of the first half, taking the lead through forward Bojan.
 Tottenham improved in the second half and earned a draw with a late header through youngster Jake Livermore.
+The game against Barcelona ending in a 1–1 draw.
 In the final game of the tournament, Spurs faced Scottish club Celtic.
 Tottenham suffered their first friendly loss in five years by losing 2–0.
-An early header from Chris Killen put Celtic 1–0 up before Celtic got their second through Georgios Samaras, a solo run earned the two goal cushion and eventually the win to claim the Wembley Cup.
+An early header from Chris Killen put Celtic 1–0 up before Celtic got their second through Georgios Samaras, a solo run earned the two-goal cushion and eventually the win to claim the Wembley Cup.
 Egyptian champions Al Ahly were also a part of the tournament but were not an opponent of Spurs and finished bottom of the final group standings.